 Consider this.
 The FDA gives simple instructions to its investigators: “If initial findings indicate the firm’s electronic records may not be trustworthy and reliable … a more detailed evaluation may be warranted.”

 That's the polite way of saying this is when you can expect to receive a warning letter.

-Don't let things get to this point of a warning letter.
-Attend Data Integrity: The Key to FDA and GMP Compliance.
+Don't let things get to the point of a warning letter.
+Attend FDA Data Integrity for Device and Pharma Firms, and Their Suppliers.

 It's the right thing to do — for your company and for yourself.